 So, what does this tell us?

 Well, it tells us that our body language is one of the most important components of effective communication skills.
 Whether we are aware of it or not, we're influenced by people's body language more so than what they actually say.
 A great example of influential body language at work can be seen when we watch politicians.
 Very often, politicians use their body language very effectively to make their points appear important.
-Take a look at this infographic below from Boldtask Labs on how we communicate.

 A great way to improve your body language at school is simply to be aware of what your hands and facial expressions are doing while you speak.
 For example, if you're telling a story, use your hands to help build tension by placing them in front of you in a karate chop style as you emphasise important parts.
 Similarly, if you want to appear honest and trustworthy when speaking to teachers, try place your right hand over where your heart would be - this can make you appear more sincere.